iamtheblackunicorn/tiny-lab/README.markdown

 The fields "Web Development", "Webapp Development", and "App Development" are the areas of your expertise.
 The sub-fields are individual projects.
 The field names are self-explanatory.
 If your project image is hosted somewhere else, set the `projectImageUrlIsAbsolute` variable to `true`, otherwise to `false`.

 Finally, add a directory called `_posts` in the `mysite` directory.
 This is where your site's blog posts will go.
 Create a new post with the file name format such as this `YYYY-MM-DD-Your-awesome-post.markdown`.
 At the start of the file, you need to set some variables.
-The `layout` variables tells Jekyll which one of ***Lush Neon's*** layouts to use. `tags` tells Jekyll which subjects your post is related to.
+The `layout` variables tells Jekyll which one of ***Tiny Lab's*** layouts to use. `tags` tells Jekyll which subjects your post is related to.
 Here's an example:

 ```Markdown
 layout: post